Life in Buffalo

 NOTE: Use of the services provided by Student Health Services is not required in order to use the SUNY health insurance plan for international students and scholars.
 The services available at Student Health Services are not a substitute for the SUNY health insurance requirement and are not an insurance policy of any sort.

 You must purchase health insurance for your dependents.
 If your family does not accompany you, but plans to join you in the U.S. at a later date, health insurance must be purchased for them upon their arrival.
 The Dependent Medical Insurance Enrollment Form may be downloaded or picked up in UB's Student Medical Insurance Office, Student Union 315, North Campus.
 You will then need to complete and mail it to the health insurance company.
 For further information about coverage for dependents, please read SUNY Dependent Medical Coverage.

 What if I have other health insurance?

 If you wish to use a different health insurance plan, you must have your alternate policy reviewed to make sure it meets and/or exceeds the U.S. Department of State's and SUNY's minimum requirements.
 You will only be permitted a waiver of the cost of the SUNY health insurance if your policy matches or exceeds SUNY minimum requirements and is approved by UB's Medical Insurance Office.

-To have your policy reviewed, please complete the International Health Insurance Waiver Form and submit it directly to the Student Medical Insurance Office.
+To have your policy reviewed, the first step is to apply online.
+Then, your policy will be reviewed by the Student Medical Insurance Office.

 Student Medical Insurance Office